-As part of the initial merit review, all applications:
+As part of the initial review, all applications will:

 Additional Review Criteria:

-Biohazards: Reviewers will assess whether materials or procedures proposed are potentially hazardous to research personnel and/or the environment, and if needed, determine whether adequate protection is proposed.
+Biohazards: If materials or procedures are proposed that are potentially hazardous to research personnel and/or the environment, determine if the proposed protection is adequate.

 1. Award Notices

-After the peer review of the application is completed, the Training PD/PI will be able to access the written critique called a Summary Statement via the eRA Commons.
+After the review of the application is completed, the PD/PI will be able to access his or her Summary Statement (written critique) via the NIH eRA Commons.

 Selection of an application for award is not an authorization to begin performance.
 Any costs incurred before receipt of the NoA are at the recipient's risk.
 These costs may be reimbursed only to the extent considered allowable pre-award costs.
 See Also Section IV.5.
 Funding Restrictions.